amy34268/Todo-List-Application/README.md

 -  When setting UI elements suc has JButtons ("ADD") and setActionCommand("ADD"), the String "ADD" should be the same value at all time

+    Improvement:  created private static final String for all JButtons, so the change on the constant in the element's name in the UI class will also reflect on its command listener

 - functionality for the UI elements can be extracted from GUI and make them into a new Class.

 - Save and Load Functions can be separated from GUI and make them into a new Class.